homebysix/auto-update-magic/README.md

     If so, congratulations!
 You just created a recipe override.

-    :warning: Note: Now we're ready to run our __Firefox-testing.jss__ recipe override.
+    ⚠️ Note: Now we're ready to run our __Firefox-testing.jss__ recipe override.
 Although you could easily run this recipe in AutoPkgr, I want you to use the Terminal for two reasons:

     - It's important to know what's happening behind the scenes.
     - Knowing basic `autopkg` commands in Terminal will make things much easier to troubleshoot later.